Safeguarding God’s Children

 What is Safeguarding God’s Children?

-Safeguarding God’s Children is a three-hour training program for the prevention of sexual abuse of children and youth.
+Safeguarding God’s Children is a two-hour training program for the prevention of sexual abuse of children and youth.
 The program provides participants with information they need to protect the children they know and care for in their personal lives and in the ministries in which they serve.

 Jesus Christ calls us to loving relationships that are healthy and helpful to each other.
 In our ministry with children and youth, every child, youth and adult, deserves to be treated as Jesus would treat them, that is, with love, respect, and kindness.
 We are to seek God’s purposes for one another and not our own selfish ends.